lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/bash/bash-tutorial.rst

 .. container:: justify

-    Bash scripts can help launch multiple simulations and interact with LAMMPS input script, which is useful to efficiently explore a parameter space.
+    Bash scripts can help launch multiple simulations and interact with LAMMPS input scripts.
+This can be useful for instance to efficiently explore a parameter space.

 .. include:: ../../non-tutorials/needhelp.rst